hd719/devops/Docker-101.md

 - links: unidirectional that points to different containers (basically saying that route some traffic to client or if its has to do with api then route to the express server)

-## 6: Creating the EB Enviroment
+## 6: Creating the EB Environment

 1. Navigate to `aws.amazon.com`
 2. Log in
 3. Set up a new service in Elastic Beanstalk
-4. **Note: Make sure you delete the applicatin or instances in EBS or you will be billed**
+4. **Note: Make sure you delete the application or instances in EBS or you will be billed**
 5. Click on `Create New Application`
 6. Create a new Env
 7. Fill the form, but choose `Multi-Container Docker`